adityadutt09/adityadutt09/README.md

 - 👋 Hi, I’m Aditya Dutt
-- 👀 I’m interested in Robotics and Control, Computational Mechanics/Physics and Game Development
+- 👀 I’m interested in Robotics and Control, and some Game Development
-- 🌱 I am an incoming Master's student in Mechanical Engineering at Stanford University
+- 🌱 I am a Master's student in Mechanical Engineering at Stanford University
 - 💞️ Feel free to look into some of the projects I have worked on solo as well as in a group!
 - 📫 How to reach me: asdutt2@stanford.edu